 What does a B0028 code indicate?
 Code B0028 is indicative that the right front passenger side deployment loop resistance is low.
 This is critical in maintaining the level of passenger safety within a vehicle.
 If you do find that a vehicle is registering code B0028, this is something that should be corrected and fixed as soon as possible.

 This is part of the supplemental restraint system (SRS) or the airbag system in your car.
-The reason that it is referred to as the supplemental restraint system is because airbags were originally designed and still utilized to supplement a vehicle’s seat belts ––– i.e. a vehicle’s existing restraint system.
+The reason that it is referred to as the supplemental restraint system is because airbags were originally designed and still utilized to supplement a vehicle’s seat belt pre tensioner ––– i.e. a vehicle’s existing restraint system.

 In the United States, all vehicles are required to have a supplemental restraint system in order to be up to safety codes.
-Besides the right front passenger side airbags, there are several different components that make up the entire SRS system.
+Besides the right side air bag, there are several different components that make up the entire SRS system.
 The SRS module in your vehicle is responsible for managing, monitoring, and controlling the SRS system in your car.

 How does the SRS or SDM system work?